bvr/bvr.github.io/_posts/2023-03-11-scrape-infinity.md

 1;
 ```

-Main program is then just the iteration like
+Main program is then just getting all available months, getting articles of them and output markdown as before

 ```perl
 use lib 'lib';